fcosanabria/hexo-blog/source/about/index.md

 date:
   '[object Object]': null
 ---
-### EN

-In this space we have the space to make mistakes, to fail, to learn and to succeed.
-I hate humans, but this is a space where we all respect each other.

-I hope to be able to share everything that comes to my mind, here I want to feel free to talk about the things I like and the things that make me feel uncomfortable.

-Hopefully, you will also feel comfortable.

-See you. :)

----

 ### ES

 En este espacio tenemos la posibilidad de equivocarnos, de fallar, de aprender y triunfar.
 Odio a los humanos, pero este es un espacio en donde todes nos respetamos.